surniaulula/wpsso-faq/readme.txt

 = 3.10.0-dev.2 =

-(2021/05/13) Added new options in the SSO &gt; FAQ Settings page.
+(2021/05/14) Added new options in the SSO &gt; FAQ Settings page.
+Added new 'heading' and 'title' shortcode attributes.

 = 3.9.1 =